Logo

 Just as Stone Cold Steve Austin broke in, Pillman aimed his gun at him before the episode cut to commercial break.

-At Survivor Series, in a match to determine the number-one contender to the WWF Championship, Hart defeated Stone Cold Steve Austin by using a turnbuckle to push himself backward while locked in the Million Dollar Dream.
+At Survivor Series, in a match to determine the number-one contender for the WWF Championship, Hart defeated Stone Cold Steve Austin by using a turnbuckle to push himself backward while locked in the Million Dollar Dream.

 Stone Cold Steve Austin was eliminated early from the match after injuring his knee; Hart would win the match and the championship.